-- Be well structured and systematic; - Be strategy-oriented aiming at results; - Be state of the art, but also solid because of having been tested; - Cover bottom-up perspectives, as well as top-down; - Cover different levels and "sizes" of regions or municipalities; - Assume a clear definition of what the subject of analysis shall be; - Support participation of citizens and interest groups in the analysis; - Have clear ownership and responsibility from the body launching it; - Combine "standard" indicators with context depending varieties; - Ending in a well-structured, readable and easy to communicate report; - Follow a good balance between "process" and "product", i.e. between participative working towards an IC report and it to become a strategy document for the public at large as well as political decision makers.
+- Be well structured and systematic; - Be easy to conceive in its "philosophy"; - Be strategy oriented aiming at results for an implementable development strategy; - Be state of the art, but also solid because of having been tested; - Cover bottom-up perspectives, as well as top down; - Cover different levels and "sizes" of regions or municipalities: - Assume a clear definition of what the subject of analysis shall be; - Support participation of citizens and interest groups in developing the analysis; - Require clear ownership, responsibility and interest from the body launching it; - Combine common basic "standard" indicators with context depending varieties; - Ending in a well-structured, readable and easy to communicate report - Follow a good balance between "process" and "product", i.e. between participative working towards an IC report and this report to become a valuable strategy document for the public at large as well as political decision makers.